 These meetings should not be onerous for the club, possibly 3-4 a year but make it something for the foundation member to look forward to.
 It could even be made virtual which may suit certain demonstrations or presentations (but come together when you can, but put the structure into the presentation, give some history and theory, instead of a 5 minute show of an FT8 carrier waterfall and a QSO.
 In effect the person doing the presentation becomes the Elmer for that group, someone that they could email to get answers to the questions.

-These foundation meetings could be made on a different night to the main club meetings as to not impose on other members who are not interested in learning something they learnt 20 years ago and know it well.
+These foundation meetings could be made on a different dayto the main club meetings as to not impose on other members who are not interested in learning something they learnt 20 years ago and know it well.
+These meetings could even be done on a Saturday or Sunday and done every four months, which would be bringing say 16 people from the last two exams + others that could not make the last meeting.
+These meetings could be you coffee meets.
+These foundation members probably have a plethora of questions, and you will be opening the flood gates.

 Encouraging members to experiment and understand